Best Companies That Buy Houses for Cash (2026)

 Opendoor is widely reviewed on third-party platforms, including Trustpilot, where sellers frequently mention convenience, transparency, and a structured process.

-Some reviews also reference offer adjustments after inspections or repair credits, which is common with iBuyer-style transactions.
+Some reviews also reference offer adjustments after inspections or repair credits that reduced the final payout, which is common with iBuyer-style transactions.
 Reading recent reviews and understanding how final pricing is calculated can help set realistic expectations.

-Opendoor operates in many major U.S. housing markets.
+Opendoor operates in many major U.S. housing markets, including Phoenix, Atlanta, Dallas, Charlotte, Raleigh, and Las Vegas.
 Availability depends on location, property type, and local market conditions, so not all homes or cities are eligible.

 3. Offerpad